minio/minio/docs/distributed/REBALANCE.md

 Note: Rebalance operation stops running once it reaches its original goal of converging used space across all pools.

 ## Monitoring
-An ongoing rebalance operation can be monitored using `mc admin trace` like so,
+An ongoing rebalance operation can be monitored using `mc admin trace`

 ```
 $ mc admin trace --call rebalance ALIAS/